zavalyshyn/smarthings-app-parser/README.md

 A parser for SmartThings SmartApps that extracts the information about the apps' access to device capabilities and calls to SmartThings API that can potentially be used for sensitive data leaking.

 This code is based on [IoTSan project](https://github.com/dangtunguyen/IoTSan) and all the kudos should go to their respective authors.
-I only mofied their code slightly for my needs.
+I only modified their code slightly for my needs.

 ## What this code does